mrdougal/heroku-study-notes/architecture/ssl.md

 Shield spaces have stricter requirements for TLS. eg: TLS 1.0 can't be used with a Shield Private Space

-Apps in private space need to use TLS connections with SNI extension (server name indication) Part of the TLS/SSL handshake, supported by all but the oldest browsers and OS
+Apps in private space need to use TLS connections with SNI extension (server name indication) Part of the TLS/SSL handshake, supported by all but the oldest browsers and OS.
+Is a workaround to the issue of servers hosting more than one website.

-There's a routing health metric `healthy` or `degraded`
+TLS handshake is part of the **routing health metrics** for private spaces There's a routing health metric `healthy` or `degraded` A failing handshake indicates problem with router or certificate

 ## Enabling SSL on Heroku

 https://devcenter.heroku.com/articles/understanding-tls-on-heroku

-1. Automated Certificate Management, use unless you need a feature it doesn't support
+1. **Automated Certificate Management**, use unless you need a feature it doesn't support

    - provides TLS certs no additional cost
    - certs for multiple domains